flutter/website/src/ui/layout/tutorial.md

      under the Unsplash License.
 The small size comes in at 94.4 kB.
    {{site.alert.end}}

-1. Update the `pubspec.yaml` file at the root directory of your app to include an `assets` tag.
+1. To include images, add an `assets` tag to the `pubspec.yaml` file at the root directory of your app.
-   This change makes the image available to your code.
+   When you add `assets`, it serves as the set of pointers to the images available to your code.

    <?code-excerpt "{step4,step5}/pubspec.yaml"?>
    ```diff